wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-elasticsearch.rst

     roles:
     - ansible-role-elasticsearch

-You can set your custom variable definitions for different environment, be example:
+You can set your custom variable definitions for different environments, for example:

 a.
 For production enviroment ``vars-production.yml``: